sstrohkorb/olin_course_prediction/README.md

 Olin Course Prediction
 ======================

-Applying machine learning techniques to a dataset containing all of the Olin College courses that students have ever taken in order to predict which courses a student is likely to take in the future.
+An attempt to predict the enrollment of Olin College courses based on preregistration survey data and Olin's course history.

+# Usage

+  python olin_course_prediction.py

+# Predictive Model

+  We used scikit learn's Linear Regression model (http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) to predict whether or not a student is likely to take a course in a specific semester, given their grade level.